Cleaning & Organizing

 Summer sandals, shoes, and flip flops

 Time to do some serious summer shoe purging.
 First on the list, the super cute flip-flops with a broken toe peg.
 Look to let go of other summer shoes that are no longer in good repair: the cork-heeled wedges that warped when they got wet, the strappy sandals that are missing a strap, and your favorite pair of slides that are so well-worn there is barely a sole left to walk on.
-Don’t miss these storage hacks to help you get more organized.
+Invest in some hanging shoe bags for the shoes that are left over.
+For the summer items you do keep, use these 26 secrets personal organizers won’t tell you for free.

 Summer makeup and fun nail polish